ROCm/rocWMMA/README.md

 # rocWMMA
+> [!CAUTION]
+> The rocWMMA repository is retired, please use the [ROCm/rocm-libraries](https://github.com/ROCm/rocm-libraries) repository

 Welcome! rocWMMA is a C++ library for accelerating mixed-precision matrix multiply-accumulate (MMA) operations leveraging AMD GPU hardware. rocWMMA makes it easier to break down MMA problems